Frequently Asked Questions

 While the Authority understands homeowners wanting monitoring at their own houses, the selected sites will be at the approximate locations of the sites that were used in the original Part 150 study, making it possible to compare current results with the results from the previous monitoring.

-Will the effect of the current runway closure be considered in the Part 150 update?
+Will the effect of runway closures be considered in the Part 150 update?

-The current closure of the Airport’s main runway (Runway 5R/23L) will not be reflected in the Part 150 update because the closure is temporary.
+The closures of the Airport’s main runway (Runway 5R/23L) will not be reflected in the Part 150 update because the closures are temporary.
 The Part 150 Noise Exposure Maps and Noise Compatibility Program are based on normal operations, which are expected to resume when the rehabilitation work on Runway 5R/23L is complete.

 Will the noise contours generated by the new study anticipate future conditions?